viking-sudo-rm/jekyll-lambda/_posts/2018-7-21-After Ragnarok (Translation from Gylfaginning).md

 author_footer: false
 ---

 Ragnarok is a well known part of the Norse mythological canon presented by Snorri Sturluson.
-But what happens after Ragnarok?
-Here's what is said in Gylfaginning.
+But what happens after the world is destroyed? *Gylfaginning* actually tells us, and I've translated the corresponding section below.
+There's a lot that might be said about how this passage bears on the authenticity of the Ragnarok story, but I won't go into that.
+It's an interesting story that I think is more fun just to read for yourself.

 ## Translation ##